 In my case, I have a high-tactile sensitivity which has often caused significant difficulties – I hate and lash out against certain physical pressures, typically when being touched; hand-dryers in bathrooms drive me to tears (though now I just bite my tongue, hard, which helps – or avoid them entirely and try to find a bathroom with paper towels); I’m easily transfixed into solipsism by certain lights, colours, and sounds.
 Fireworks are interesting one: I adore the lights but it feels like there is a black-hole-cringe inside me when they explode.
 This has become easier to handle compared to when I was younger and I can attend displays now (with some hard blinking/flinching).
 Leaving my university library in midnight winter, I saw the low-humming, yellow pallor of a street lamp and that was it – I parked my bike, found a bench, and spent an inordinate amount of time just staring at it.
 The hum and the low-lighting coalesced in an unprecedented way.
-I frequently stim – that means, repetitive self-stimulating behaviours.
+I frequently stim: that is, repetitive self-stimulating behaviours.
 This can be auditory, visual, and spatial.
 Orally/aurally, I have certain sounds, noises, expressions that bring me comfort when repeated.
 Spatially, I will often flap, moving my arms and legs in repetitive motions, walking around in repetitive, looping circles.
-I also like to watch the same film/show repeatedly, or listen to a music track, repeatedly, often for weeks and months.
+I also like to watch the same film and video repeatedly, or listen to the same music track, repeatedly, often for weeks and months.
 Much of my time is thus spent with headphones on.
 I recall one of my undergraduate lecturers expressing concern about how often I wore earphones – immediately putting them on during seminar ‘breaks’ and after a seminar finished, and always entering seminars with them on until the last possible moment.